There is over 2.5 quintillion bytes of data created every single day.

 We’re headed in a weird direction with big data.
 It will be interesting to see where it goes.
 But without some strong regulations and changing of already implanted habits, I don’t see it ending well.

 You can be an anomaly, though.
 Get off major social media (switch to better versions like these), use better search engines, install as many privacy add-ons as needed, use better currency systems online, and be careful with what you purposely give out online.

-And encourage others to do the same.
+Then go encourage others to do the same.